rubiin/rubiin.github.io/content/posts/nodejs-api-development-2/2019-09-13_getting-started-with-api-development-on-nodejs-part-2-middlewares.md

 ---
 title: Getting started with Api development on Nodejs Part 2 (Middlewares)
-published: true
+date: '2019-09-13'
+featured: false
+draft: false
+slug: '/blog/getting-started-with-api-development-on-nodejs-part-2-middlewares/'
 description:
-tags: expressjs,nodejs,middlewares,javascript
 cover_image: https://hackernoon.com/hn-images/1*26BcOdrwfRkbGk9OsREyLA.png
+tags:
+  - nodejs
+  - backend
+  - middleware
 ---

 Last time we learnt the basics of express web framework like how to setup routes,get and post request and soon.
 In this part we will be talking about middleware which adds more functionality to express framework .Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application's request-response cycle.
 If you haven't forgtten about the last part , we used body-parser and morgan.
 These are the examples of 3rd party middlewares , express offers.